valespring/place-framework/README.md

 #### Description

-A quick grid that only requires a class on the parent selector and targets any immediate child element in `$descendant-selectors`. *(Desktop: 33%, Tablet: 33%, Mobile: 50%)*.
+A quick grid that only requires a class on the parent selector and targets any immediate child element in `$quick-grid-selectors`. *(Desktop: 33%, Tablet: 33%, Mobile: 50%)*.

 ### Flex Flush Grid